olivierjuanedf/ElectricSystemPlanning/doc/toy-model_tutorial.md

-<span style="color:#257cbd; font-weight:bold">N.B.</span> The planning associated to this tutorial (and references to the theoretical sessions) was dedicated to a course in 2024; it can be modified according to the usage of this code environment

-# Monday afternoon session tutorial: start simple, with a "toy model" (of a unique country Unit Commitment model)
+# Start simple, with a "toy model" (of a unique country Unit Commitment model)

 This **session exercise consists in**:
 * **Adapting both scripts** [my_toy_ex_italy.py](../my_toy_ex_italy.py) and associated [toy_model_params/italy_parameters.py](../toy_model_params/italy_parameters.py)
 * **Modeling a simple 1-country (the one you are responsible for) *Unit Commitment* (UC) problem in PyPSA**.
-    <span style="color:#257cbd; font-weight:bold">N.B.</span> Tuesday's theoretical session will explain this UC problem in more details; for now take it as answering to the question "How can electricity demand be satisfied at the lowest possible cost by optimising the production decisions of the available generation assets?"
+    <span style="color:#257cbd; font-weight:bold">N.B.</span> Monday's theoretical session by Cécile ROTTNER has explained this UC - optimisation - problem in details... summarized in one sentence, it could be: "How can electricity demand be satisfied at the lowest possible cost by optimising the production decisions of the available generation assets?"

 You can **proceed in order**:
 1. **Read the two example scripts above**, following comments in them to understand the main stages when writing a PyPSA model